tammukul/UNION-OpenSource-MOBA/README.md

 #### Known Issues:
 * Complete build for Android only.
 Building to other platforms may not work as expected
-* PUN does not currently support Photon Web hooks
+* PUN does not currently support Photon webhooks
 * PlayerName & HealthBar UI sometimes separate from the actor GameObject
 * TouchScreen joystick UI is not under the touch